Leftfish/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-Again I'm trying to find out how far I can make it in [Advent of Code](https://adventofcode.com/2021/).
-Results so far:
+Again I tried to find out how far I can make it in [Advent of Code](https://adventofcode.com/2021/).
+Results for previous editions:
 * 2018: 9 days
 * 2019: 13 days
 * 2020: 25 days for the first time!

-I had no idea if I could devote as much time to solving puzzles as last year and if my feeble skills could hold up against this year's tasks.
-So far I have solved 24 out of 25 puzzles.
-One more to go!
+Again, I had no idea if I could devote enough time to solving puzzles and if my feeble skills could hold up against this year's tasks.
+It appeared tougher than last year, but **I made it through for the second year in a row**.
+I have to admit that I had some serious trouble with days 16 (part 2), 19, 21 (part 2) and 24.
+AoC community on Reddit helped a ton!
+I'm particularly proud of coming up with solutions to Days 6, 14, 15 and 18 on my own!

 Things I **L**earned, **R**evised or **I**mproved at in 2021: